 - Wrap each stuffed jalapeño with a half slice of bacon and stick a toothpick through the center to assure the bacon stays in place.
 Place each on the baking rack and bake for 25-28 minutes or until the bacon is crisp to your liking.
 I like to turn the oven to broil for the last minute or two to get things extra crispy.
 Serve immediately.
 Cover leftovers and keep in the refrigerator for up to 4 days.

 - Make Ahead & Freezing Instructions: Jalapeño peppers can be stuffed and wrapped 1 day in advance.
 Refrigerate until ready to bake.
 You can also assemble and freeze up to 2 months.
 Thaw overnight in the refrigerator and bake as directed.

 - Peppers: Instead of jalapeño peppers, try using those mini sweet peppers often sold in the produce section.
 Those a great option if you don’t like super spicy.

-- Cheese: Mexican style or pepper jack shredded cheese is also tasty.
+- Cheese: Mexican style or pepper jack shredded cheese are also tasty.

 - Adapted from Kraft.